If you want to start breeding chickens in order to perpetuate your flock, there are several different ways you can start:

 Raising Baby Chicks then Selecting Your Breeders

-If you know of a reputable breeder for the breed that you’re wanting to get, I think this is one of the best options.
+If you know of a reputable breeder for the breed that you’re wanting to get, I think this is your best option.
 I would recommend asking lots of questions and looking at his adult birds first before placing an order.

 The advantage of getting baby chicks is that the breeder is likely to sell you good birds.
+His reputation depends on it.
 Baby chicks are too young to select from, so all chicks that are free from obvious deformities and healthy are about equally likely to develop into good quality adult chickens.

 You’ll still need to select once they’re grown, but if you buy a large number of chicks (50-100) and if you ask enough questions to make sure that these are offspring from breeding quality stock, then you will likely be able to raise some good quality breeders that you can use as the foundation for your own flocks.

 When you select, you’ll only be keeping about 10% of the males and about 20% of the females, so you’ll need to purchase plenty of chicks to make sure you have a large pool to select from.
 I recommend a minimum of 50, which would give you about 25 males and about 25 females.
 That would give you 2 top males and 5 females.
 100 would be even better.